ONSdigital/ons-ppt/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/checklist_lower.md

 ## Quality assurance checklist

-Quality assurance checklist from [the quality assurance of code for analysis and research guidance](https://best-practice-and-impact.github.io/qa-of-code-guidance/intro.html).

 ### Modular code

 - Individual pieces of logic are written as functions.
 Classes are used if more appropriate.